 Step 2: Install DPM Server

-Launch DPM installation wizard and select Use an existing instance of SQL Server and type in the machine and instance name, example: DPM-2016\LOCALDPM, then click Check and Install.
+Launch DPM installation wizard and select Use an existing instance of SQL Server and type in the machine and instance name, for example, DPM-2016\LOCALDPM, then click Check and Install.

 So make sure to correct the Log On account for each service and then click Check Again.